shafiuzzaman-md/Performance-Evaluation-of-WebAssembly/README.md

 hello.js - A JavaScript file containing glue code to translate between the native C functions, and JavaScript/wasm.
 It is needed to allow JavaScript to call and "communicate" with WASM compiled code.
 Emscripten generates this automatically to run WASM modules. hello.html - An HTML file to load, compile, and instantiate your wasm code, and display its output in the browser

-# Hosting the app with a web server
-We will need a web server to display the HTML page in a web browser.
+You will need a web server to display the HTML page in a web browser.
 For this, we may use the http.server module from Python 3 to host all files in the current directory on port 8000 using the following command:

 **python -m http.server 8000**